Why did, an on message BBC commission a Panorama programme exposing abuse in Winterbourne View?

 When the Local Social Services, and the Care Quality Commission after several warnings, had already allowed it to continue.

-Why, in June 2011, did the Association of Supported Living, whose members, make billions, supporting LD/ Autistic in local private,’ community based’ supported, away from family living, issue a press statement, outraged by the scandal..
+Why, in June 2011, did the Association of Supported Living, whose members make billions from supporting LD/ Autistic in local private,’ community based’ living away from family, issue a press statement outraged by the scandal..

-And, a letter was then sent to every member of the UK Parliament, calling for private supported living , to replace what most were then lead to believe was the public NHS provision of Winterbourne View, when in fact Winterbourne View was in fact the very private community based provision proposed as the solution to its abuse.
+And, a letter was then sent to every member of the UK Parliament calling for private supported living to replace what most were lead to believe was the public NHS provision of Winterbourne View, when in fact Winterbourne View was the very private community based provision proposed as the solution to its abuse.

-This proposed solution, would benefit their members greatly.
+Therefore the proposed solution of ‘community living’ ie supported/independent living would benefit their members greatly.

-And so it heralded huge campaigns on social media, national news and documentaries of the 3500 LD/Autistic trapped in public NHS Adult Treatment Units, on the back of abuse in private supported living in Winterbourne.
+And thus was heralded huge campaigns on social media, national news and documentaries of the 3500 LD/Autistic trapped in public NHS Adult Treatment Units, on the back of abuse in private supported living in Winterbourne.